stromnet/norbert/README.md

 Norbert uses a software load balancer mechanism to route a request from a client to a server.
 Both partitioned and unpartitioned clusters are supported.

 If you are building a service which will use an unpartitioned cluster, you must provide your `NetworkClient` instance with a `LoadBalancerFactory`.
-The `LoadBalancerFactory` is used to create `LoadBalancer` instance that will be used to route requests.
+The `LoadBalancerFactory` is used to create the `LoadBalancer` instance that will be used to route requests.
 A round robin load balancer factory is provided.

 If you are building a partitioned cluster then you will want to use the `PartitionedNetworkClient` and a `PartitionedLoadBalancerFactory`.
 These are generic classes that have a PartitionedId type parameter.
 PartitionedId is the type of the id that you use to partition your cluster (e.g. a member id).
 A consistent hash load balancer factory is provided.